leelee222/my-secrets-management-demo/README.md

 * Monitoring & logging automation
 * Vulnerability management
-* Full DevSecOps portfolio build-out

 ---

 ## **Want to Connect?**

-I'm actively building my DevSecOps skillset — if you're hiring, collaborating, or curious about the workflow, feel free to reach out.
+I'm actively building my DevSecOps skillset - if you're hiring, collaborating, or curious about the workflow, feel free to reach out.